-Pre configured there are 50 events that should cover 80% of all the use cases in games.
+There are 50 pre-configured events that should cover 80% of all the use cases in games.
 We automatically instrument a subset of these events with every game added so you can start to send data straight away.
-The other pre defined events are there to make it as easy as possible to quickly build up an events list for your game.
-Each pre defined event can be customised with game specific parameters and you can always create your own custom events.
+The other pre-defined events are there to make it as easy as possible to quickly build up an events list for your game.
+Each pre-defined event can be customized with game specific parameters and you can always create your own custom events.

 The aim is to collect significant events.
 Events are defined points in the game that something happens, they should represent a point in time in which a player has initiated an action.

 Events are not game initiated actions, they should always be initiated by the player.
 The definition of significant is harder to define, it should be an action that has a substantive change to the gameplay that would invoke a reaction from the player.
 Shooting your gun is not a significant event, but killing someone would be.

 Defining significant can only be taken in the context of the game, so shooting may be defined as significant in a sniper game where the player only takes a very small number of shots and each shot has a large impact to the player by using up a very limited ammo supply.

 Every event that is sent to deltaDNA is validated against the event list before it is allowed into the data warehouse.
 Each event has a set of criteria that has been defined, you can make the validation as strict as you like by adding in extra levels of enumeration.

 The advantage of this approach is it stops bad data getting in to the data warehouse and impacting analysis down the line.
 The biggest issue with doing good analysis that drives decisions is poor or incomplete data and having the data validated means that the data warehouse is as clean and complete as possible.